some-ip-com/open-someip-spec/src/someip-rpc.rst

     :status: valid
     :collapse: True

-While different implementations may implement different approaches, SOME/IP currently achieves “maybe” reliability when using the UDP binding and “exactly once” reliability when using the TCP binding.
+While different implementations may implement different approaches, SOME/IP currently achieves “maybe” reliability when using the UDP Bindings including SOME/IP-TP and “exactly once” reliability when using the TCP binding.
 Further error handling is left to the application.

 .. feat_req:: ⓘ
     :id: feat_req_someip_436